Project Overview

 Paper Wireframes

-During the sketch process, I wanted to list all of the potential functions of the app with different essential bird maintenance tasks, and then organize them by category.
+During the sketch process, I wanted to list the potential functions of the app with different essential bird maintenance tasks, and then organize them by category.
 I then started seeing how I could arrange the task cards on the homepage of the mobile version of the app, and I found some useful components and icons I definitely wanted to include in my lo-fi mockups.

 Digital Wireframes